 El Cabanyal Highlights

 El Cabanyal is the old fisher’s quarter of Valencia located on the city’s seafront.
-The maritime district was once an independent town called Pueblo Nuevo del Mar, that joined Valencia at the end of the 19th century but it has not lost its essence and its own personality that you will find in architecture, gastronomy or life style and that we have summarised in six keys.
+The marine district was once an independent town called Pueblo Nuevo del Mar that joined Valencia at the end of the 19th century but it has not lost its essence.
+Its own personality is reflected in architecture, gastronomy or life style that we have summarised for you in six keys.

 1 – POPULAR MODERNISM